NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 • A belt and disc sander is a combination bench sander that includes a horizontal or vertical belt sander and a disc sander.
 The benchtop belt sander is a great choice for DIYers who enjoy woodworking projects because it provides multiple methods for sanding, smoothing, and shaping woodworking pieces.

-• Drum sanders have traditionally been large freestanding tools with impressive power, but recently manufacturers have started producing a type of drum benchtop sander that can sit on the worktable or workbench.
-Drum sanders are designed to smooth long boards, panels, or doors and can be thought of as a large stationary belt sander.
+• Drum sanders have traditionally been large freestanding tools with impressive power, but recently manufacturers have started producing a type of benchtop drum sander that can sit on the worktable or workbench.
+Drum sanders are designed to smooth long boards, panels, or doors and are essentially large stationary belt sanders.

 • Oscillating spindle sanders have a vertical spindle where the abrasive sleeves are installed.
 This spindle rotates and oscillates up and down simultaneously, helping to prevent any lines from forming in the wood or alternate material.
 The result is a smooth finish on curves, contours, and other irregular shapes.